lddweb/ldd-directory-lite/README.txt

 Tags: directory, listings, listing directory, business, business directory Requires at least: 3.9.1
 Tested up to: 4.4.2
-Stable tag: 0.8.53
+Stable tag: 0.8.60
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7EUP56RH7E8RJ

-The ldd directory lite plugin allows you to add a powerful directory listing of local businesses or other organizations to your WordPress web site.
+The LDD Directory Lite plugin is the best way to add a powerful, fully functional and free custom directory to your WordPress powered web site.

 == Description ==

-The ldd directory lite plugin is the best way to add a powerful, fully functional and free custom directory to your WordPress powered web site.
+The LDD Directory Lite plugin is the best way to add a powerful, fully functional and free custom directory to your WordPress powered web site.

-Within minutes you can install and configure ldd directory lite and start accepting submissions, or populating the content with your own listings.
+Within minutes you can install and configure LDD Directory Lite and start accepting submissions, or populating the content with your own listings.
 This is the best and easiest way to start any kind of directory you can think of, be it of local businesses (restaurants, coffee shops, craft stores, etc), or any other type of organization you would like to build around.

 The Directory is extremely user friendly, ready to go pretty much out of the box.
 One of our primary focuses is ensuring that it integrates with almost any theme, anywhere, anytime, and we have utilized the power of Bootstrap to ensure that the Directory is 100% mobile ready and responsive.
 It won't break all that hard work you've put into making sure your site works on any medium.

 = Here are just a few of the many features =

 * Easy to install, easy to configure
-* Add the `[directory]` and `[directory_submit]` shortcode to any page (automatically installed for you, but feel free to change them)
+* Add the [directory] and [directory_submit] shortcode to any page (automatically installed for you, but feel free to change them)
-* Default list sorting options for *Categories*,*Featured* and *Listings* in dashboard.
+* Default list sorting options for Categories,Featured and Listings in dashboard.
-* Sort using shortcodes, i.e. `[directory cat_order_by="xxx" cat_order="asc" fl_order_by="xxx" fl_order="asc" list_order_by="xxx" list_order="asc"]`
+* Sort using shortcodes, i.e. [directory cat_order_by="xxx" cat_order="asc" fl_order_by="xxx" fl_order="asc" list_order_by="xxx" list_order="asc"]
 * Ability to change Taxonomy and Post type slugs.
 * Added new fields for listings.
 * Customize the look and feel as much, or as little as you want